The T Ditch & Defining Early Vernon

 The T Ditch Today

-To satisfy my curiosity I visited the location in April to see if there were any significant features and to try to locate the corner marker or pin.
-From the cul-de-sac you descend an embankment, which could be the result landscaping for the Brighton Lane homes.
+I visited the location to see if there were any significant features and to try to locate the corner marker or pin.
+From the cul-de-sac you descend an embankment, which could be the result of landscaping for the Brighton Lane homes.
 However, just to the south along the embankment is a rock outcrop, so perhaps the bank too is a natural feature of the landscape.
 A little further south Tucker Brook runs east to west cutting a channel and running into a wetlands area to the west.
 None of these features stands out as significant landmarks.

 The corner where a marker might be located is at the base of the embankment.
-It is a combination of invasives and trash from neighboring homes, including the rusted hulk of an old car.
+It is a combination of invasive plants and trash from neighboring homes, including the rusted hulk of an old car.
 The likely pin location was inaccessible.
-Nearby is an rock with natural markings which could be meaningful if I unleash my imagination.
+Nearby is a rock with natural markings which could be meaningful if I unleash my imagination.
 For lack of anything else I'll call that the corner and wonder if it was there during colonial times.

 Bolton historian Hans DePold says some of the corners of Bolton were marked by stone piles.
 Perhaps there is one under the brambles.